sjadams5331/MedNet-Enterprise-Lab/02-MedNet-FileServer/06-storage-and-quotas.md

 ## Limitations & Production Considerations

 - **`clinical/shared-clinical` has no clean quota owner.** As noted above, Linux group quotas track one primary group per file, and this folder is genuinely multi-group by design.
 A production system might address this with project quotas (XFS) or application-level storage tracking instead of relying on the Linux group-quota primitive.
 - **Legacy quota method, not native ext4 quota.** The native feature was attempted and reverted after a mount-option conflict.
-The legacy method is fully functional and widely used, but enforces at writeback rather than at write time — a real, if narrow, timing gap that the native method closes.
+The legacy method is fully functional and widely used, but enforces at writeback rather than at write time, a real, if narrow, timing gap that the native method closes.
 - **Block quotas only, not inode quotas.** Limits were set on space consumed (`0 0` for the inode fields), not file count.
-For this share's usage pattern — documents, forms, records — space is the meaningful constraint; a share expecting very large numbers of tiny files might want inode limits too.
+For this share's usage pattern (documents, forms, records), space is the meaningful constraint; a share expecting very large numbers of tiny files might want inode limits too.
 - **No automated capacity alerting yet.** `repquota` and `df` show current state on demand, but nothing currently pages an administrator as a group approaches its limit.
 See the Monitoring Pointer above.

 ---